 -Increase HBCU funding

 -Allocate funding for career and technical training in high schools

 -Increase school transportation funding

--Double funding for the Title 1 Act
+-Increase funding for Title I

--Launch a nationwide school repair infrastructure plan
+-Launch a nationwide school infrastructure repair plan

 -Establish a national per-student spending floor